slackorama/sethmason.com/content/2007-06-12-bashrc-fun-with-subversion.markdown

 Save your .bashrc, source it (using `source .bashrc`) and now Subversion commands will complete.
-For example, enter `svn upd` press the Tab key and you’ll get `svn update`.
+For example, enter `svn upd` press the Tab key and you'll get `svn update`.

-Think of all the keystrokes you’ll be saving.
+Think of all the keystrokes you'll be saving.

-**Update:** I just found Subversion’s own [bash completion script](http://svn.collab.net/repos/svn/trunk/tools/client-side/bash_completion) which has a ton more options.
+**Update:** I just found Subversion's own [bash completion script](http://svn.collab.net/repos/svn/trunk/tools/client-side/bash_completion) which has a ton more options.
 Mine is easier to maintain. :)